Tips and Tricks

 2. Correct for any non-linearities in the efficiency of the detection system.

-3. Convert spectra from dispersive units of wavelength (nm) to energy (eV).
+3. Convert spectra from wavelength (nm) dispersive units to energy (eV).

 4. Use linear least-squares fitting to deconvolve spectral features.

-4. Publish the data and ensure to include the factors above.
+4. Publish the data and ensure that the factors above are included.

-Unfortunately, not all researchers follow these steps and a range of systematic errors make their way into the published literature.
-The following section aims to explain why each step is important and the potential issues you may encounter.
+Unfortunately, not all researchers follow these steps, and a range of systematic errors make their way into the published literature.
+The following section explains why each step is important and the potential issues you may encounter.

 Power density

 It is important to characterize the power density in many specimens since most luminescence processes exhibit a strong variation in the intensity of cathodoluminescence (CL) emission with electron beam current, size of interaction volume, and scanning area.
 Failure to investigate or account for this effect can lead to drawing incorrect conclusions.
-However, this effect is useful to investigate the nature of a luminescence signal and reveal details of the recombination mechanism by plotting the CL intensity versus power density.
+However, this effect is useful for investigating the nature of a luminescence signal and revealing details of the recombination mechanism by plotting the CL intensity versus power density.

 The power density versus emission intensity can be written as follows:\(Intensity_{CL} ∝Dose^m\)